JPrez38/Scala-Android-Tutorial/README.md

 This file specifies the Scala version you are using, android target, compiling options and it also allows the scaloid framework to be integrated into the SBT build.
 Essentially this file is used for specifying the build settings for SBT when building the Scala Android project.

 Step 7: From the command line and in the root directory, type sbt.
 All the project dependencies will be fetched and downloaded.

+Step 8: You now can type several commands in SBT
+* `compile`
+* `android:package-release` (creates the release apk)
+* `android:package-debug` (creates the debug apk which is used for development)
+* `android:package` (builds the sbt project and runs the app)

+Run `compile` and `android:package-dubug`

-Next type gen-idea.
+Step 9: Next type gen-idea (still within sbt).
 This will allow the project files to be generated for intellij.

-Step 8: Install the intellij SBT and Scala plugins.
+Step 10: Install the intellij SBT and Scala plugins.
 Go to Preferences > Plugins and click install JetBrains plugin.
-Find SBT and Scala and download them.
+Scala and install it.
+Download the [SBT plugin](http://plugins.jetbrains.com/plugin/5007?pr=idea) from a seperate web browser and from plugins setting page, install the downloaded plugin from disk and find the location of where you downloaded the file, apply the changes, then reload Intellij.

-Step 9: Change the Intellij build process.
+Step 11: Change the Intellij build process.
 Click on Run > Edit Configurations.
+If you need to, create a new configuration using the + in the top left corner and specify it as and Android Application.
 Set the module to myproj and specify the default launch activity.
 Then at the bottom where it says before launch, remove make and instead click on the plus and choose the SBT option.
 A window will pop up asking you specify the sbt command.
 Here type in `android:package`.
 After you hit enter, it should say in the before launch window `Run SBT Action ‘android:package’`.
 Apply the changes and hit ok.

-Step 10: Go to your src folder and find your package that you created.
+Step 12: Go to your src folder and find your package that you created.
 Find the main activity (mine is MyActivity) and delete the java file.
 Create a new scala file in that same package with the same name as the java File.

-Step 11: If you are wanting to use scaloid, your file may look like this.
+Step 13: If you are wanting to use scaloid, your file may look like this.
 You may also design a traditional xml based file in the res folder and structure the Scala code around that but I personally find [Scaloid](https://github.com/pocorall/scaloid) easy to use and it works well.
 ```
 package com.example.myapp